Skip to content

 • Revoked: The link has been deactivated.
 Data synchronization stops, but historical data and complaint records are preserved.

-Organization administrators and publisher administrators can manage their respective sides of the Compliance Link.
+Organization administrators and provider administrators can manage their respective sides of the Compliance Link.
 Revoking a link does not delete any data -- it simply stops the ongoing synchronization.

 Summary

-Compliance Links are the connective tissue between publishers and advertiser organizations in The Taurus.
-By linking a publisher's advertiser record to a chapter, both sides benefit from automatic data synchronization, coordinated complaint handling, and shared compliance visibility.
-For organizations that work with multiple publishers, Compliance Links eliminate redundant data management and ensure that both sides of the advertising relationship stay aligned.
+Compliance Links are the connective tissue between providers and sponsor organizations in The Taurus.
+By linking a provider's sponsor record to a chapter, both sides benefit from automatic data synchronization, coordinated complaint handling, and shared compliance visibility.
+For organizations that work with multiple providers, Compliance Links eliminate redundant data management and ensure that both sides of the advertising relationship stay aligned.